4 Minute Read

-One of the most common pieces of advice you’ll hear on The Dave Ramsey Show is pretty simple: Sell the car!
+One of the things you’ll hear most often on The Dave Ramsey Show is pretty simple: Sell your car!

-Dave will generally say that after a caller reveals they have a bunch of their debt tied up in a car loan.
-Getting rid of the car is the easiest way to dump a bunch of dead-weight debt.
+Dave generally says that after a caller reveals they have a bunch of their debt tied up in a car loan.
+Getting rid of the car is one of the easiest and quickest ways to dump a bunch of dead-weight debt.

-But sometimes, selling the car isn’t so easy.
-What if you’re “upside-down”—you owe more on the loan than the car is worth?
-What does Dave suggest doing in that situation?
+But sometimes selling the car isn’t so easy.
+What if you’re “upside-down,” meaning you owe more on the loan than the car is worth?

 His advice might surprise you.
-When Tonya, a recent caller to The Dave Ramsey Show, asked Dave how to sell an upside-down car, here’s what he said:
+When Tonya, a caller on The Dave Ramsey Show, asked Dave how to sell an upside-down car, here’s what he said:

 How do you do that?
 Your best source is to borrow it from the company that has the car loan now.
 If you have it at a local credit union or a bank, you could go and sit down with someone and say, “I'd rather owe you $4,000 than $17,000 because I'm what's known as broke.
 Let me sign a note for whatever the car doesn't bring.
 Whatever the car does bring will be applied to the loan, and you’ll release the title.”

-Wait a minute; Dave said to borrow money?
+Wait a minute—did Dave just say to borrow money?

-In this very specific situation, yes he did.
-Like he said, you would rather owe $4,000 to a credit union than $17,000 to a big car company.
-It’s a matter of the lesser of two evils.
+In this very specific situation, yes, he did.
+Like he said, would you rather owe $4,000 to a credit union or $17,000 to a big car company?
+It’s a matter of the lesser of two evils!

-So if you’re one of the many people stuck in an upside-down car—not literally, of course—then give this approach a try.
-And remember, if you do sell the car and take on a smaller loan, the idea is to pay it off as quickly as possible.
+If you’re one of the many folks stuck in an upside-down car, then give these approaches a try.
+And remember, if you do end up selling the car and taking on a smaller loan, the idea is to pay it off as quickly as possible.
 Work it into your debt snowball and get gazelle intense!